shaksmhd/management-system/README.md

 This is a simple library management system implemented in Java using an event-driven architecture.
 The system allows users to add books, register users, borrow and return books, and search for books by title, author, or ISBN.
 The system also enforces a maximum borrow limit for users.

+## Prerequisites

+- **Java**: Ensure you have Java Development Kit (JDK) version 11 or higher installed.
+You can download it from [Oracle's official website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+- **Git**: Ensure you have Git version 2.20.0 or higher installed.
+You can download it from [Git's official website](https://git-scm.com/).

 ## Technologies Used

 - **Java**: The programming language used for development.